sviglin/hello-world/README.md

 Hi humans!

-I just learned a few things about this program and so far i like it!
+I just learned a few things about this program and so far i like it!!